dominicparga/howto/raspberry.md

 sudo ufw allow ssh
 # is equal to
 sudo ufw allow 22
+# better:
+# (limits access when trying to login more than 6 times in 30 seconds)
+sudo ufw limit ssh

 # for seeing the ports with their respective names, execute
 less /etc/services